Table of Contents

 It’s that time of year again; the snow is beginning to fall, shops are playing festive music, and shoppers are searching for special gifts to buy for all of their loved ones.
 That’s right, the magical holiday season is upon us.
 With so much holiday shopping going on, it’s the perfect opportunity for your business to boost sales.

 But consumers aren’t only shopping in malls and retail stores these days, they’re shopping online too.
-In fact, according to eMarketer, foot traffic in US retail stores fell by 7.5% in 2017.
+In fact, according to eMarketer, foot traffic in US retail stores fell by 7.5%.
 The convenience of online shopping is just too hard to resist for many.

 So, if your target audience is shopping online, your business needs to be online as well, whether you have an eCommerce business or a brick-and-mortar store.
 By promoting your business online, you can drive traffic to your website or through your front doors.